 How Ncored handles true PDF redaction

-Ncored's redaction operation does two things in sequence: it places a permanent visual cover on the chosen region (default black, configurable color and pattern), and it removes the underlying text, vector, and image data within that region from the saved PDF.
+Ncored's redaction operation does two things in sequence: it covers the chosen area with a permanent visual block, and it removes the underlying text, vector, and image data within that region from the saved PDF.
+The hidden confidential content becomes part of the file forever and cannot be recovered.
 After save, no recovery is possible from the redacted file because the data is no longer there.
-The selection model supports text-based redaction (drag-select text in a paragraph to redact only those characters), area redaction (drag a rectangle over a region to redact everything inside), and search-based redaction (find all instances of a phrase across the document and redact each match).
-The result is a PDF that is safe to publish for marketing, education, or RFP submission — the redacted content cannot be recovered through copy-paste, conversion to other formats, or text extraction.
+You draw a rectangle over the region you want gone, the area beneath it, text, vectors, and images alike, is burned out of the file when you save.
+The result is a PDF that is safe to publish for marketing, education, or RFP submission, the redacted content cannot be recovered through copy-paste, conversion to other formats, or text extraction.

 True redaction, not visual cover